w3c/guide/process/charter.md

 Please note:

 * Some of these criteria will be easier to evaluate after charter refinement (e.g., once there has been horizontal review).
-* The Strategy Team may still decide not to initiate refinement or AC review even if the criteria are met, but must provide rationale for the decision.
+* The Technical Strategy Team may still decide not to initiate refinement or AC review even if the criteria are met, but must provide rationale for the decision.
-* The Strategy Team may still decide to initiate refinement or AC review even if the criteria are not met, otherwise W3C might not be able to make progress in some scenarios (e.g., when there are multiple competing charters).
-Similarly, the Strategy Team must provide rationale for the decision.
+* The Technical Strategy Team may still decide to initiate refinement or AC review even if the criteria are not met, otherwise W3C might not be able to make progress in some scenarios (e.g., when there are multiple competing charters).
+Similarly, the Technical Strategy Team must provide rationale for the decision.

 ## 3. Chartering new groups  {#new-charters}